 Creating comprehensive, clear guidelines for telephone encounters with patients is critical in mitigating risk.
 Establish practice guidelines and ensure that all office and clinical staff are trained on their roles in communicating with patients by telephone.
 Protect yourself from potential liability by following these general practices:

 - Triage and refer all critical calls to emergency services.
-Examples of critical calls include abdominal or chest pain, fever of unknown origin, high fever lasting more than 48 hours, convulsion, vaginal bleeding, head injury, dyspnea, casts that are too tight, visual alterations, and the onset of labor.
-For more information on this topic, read our article, Telephone Triage and Medical Advice Protocols.
+For more information on this topic, read the article Telephone Triage and Medical Advice Protocols.

-- Obtain as much information as possible about the patient’s presenting complaint, medical and surgical history, current medications, and allergies to help you arrive at an accurate appraisal of the patient’s condition.
+- Obtain as much information as possible about the patient’s presenting complaint.
 Listen carefully and allow the caller both the time and opportunity to ask questions.

-- Speak to patients clearly and slowly, and enunciate carefully.
-Use easy-to-understand language that avoids medical terminology.
+- Use easy-to-understand language that avoids medical terminology.

 - Obtain the services of an interpreter if you encounter a language difficulty.
-Follow the Americans with Disabilities Act (ADA) requirements for patients using telephone auxiliary aids or services, including interpreters.
 For more information, see ADA Requirements: Effective Communication.

 - Prescribe or advise by telephone only when you have reviewed the patient’s allergies, medications, and medical and surgical history.
-If providing new instructions to the patient, such as changing a medication dosage, ensure understanding by asking the patient to repeat back the instructions to you.
-Document the patient’s understanding in the medical or dental record.
 For more information on this topic, read our article Rx for Patient Safety: Use Ask Me 3 to Improve Patient Engagement and Communication.

 - Verify and document the patient’s adherence with telephone advice through a follow-up contact to ensure continuity of care.

 Disagreements about what was said during telephone conversations can be a major problem in professional malpractice cases.
-Follow these documentation processes to mitigate this risk:
+Follow these documentation processes to mitigate potential miscommunication and risk:

 - Document all patient telephone conversations in the medical or dental record—including those received and returned after hours.
 Include the date and time of each contact and when follow-up is completed.